attharvsabale/Qhills_Technology_pvt/README.md

     ├── category-pills.tsx    # Scrollable category chips on home
     └── flash-countdown.tsx   # Flash-deal countdown timer for home banner
 ```

-All components are typed, tree-shakeable, and use the `cn()` helper from [src/lib/utils.ts](src/lib/utils.ts) to merge Tailwind classes safely.

 ### `src/services/` — data layer